 The deadline for submitting books to be considered for the 2022 Monograph Prize is 20 January 2022.

 Please find the ESIL Monograph Prize Guidelines here.

 Freya Baetens is the ESIL Board member coordinating the Prize; please contact her with any questions.

 Prix du livre de la SEDI

-The 2019 European Society of International Law Book Prize jury unanimously decided to award the 2019 prize ex equo to John Linarelli, Margot E. Salomon and Muthucumaraswamy Sornarajah for The Misery of International Law: Confrontations with Injustice in the Global Economy, Oxford University Press, and Alejandro Rodiles for Coalitions of the Willing and International Law: The Interplay between Formality and Informality, Cambridge University Press.
+- ESIL Book Prize 2019: John Linarelli, Margot E. Salomon and Muthucumaraswamy Sornarajah for The Misery of International Law: Confrontations with Injustice in the Global Economy, OUP, 2018, and Alejandro Rodiles for Coalitions of the Willing and International Law: The Interplay between Formality and Informality, CUP, 2018

 - Prix de la SEDI 2018: Dr. Guy Fiti Sinclair (Senior Lecturer at Victoria University of Wellington Faculty of Law) for his book To Reform the World: International Organizations and the Making of Modern States, OUP, 2017.